Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 cssclasses:
 ---
 # The network layer

+> [!NOTE] Intro:
+> The transport layer is handling the proces to process, however this communication between processes depends on **host to host communication,** this is work of the network layer.

+> The comparrison used is that while the transport layer is the system used to send letters over a mailing system, the mailmain and the mail company who decide how to send them (by plane, car, train) and which routes to take would be the network layer.

+## Dictionary

 Within the network layer there are three types of protocols:
 + Routing and forwarding
 + [[1728390442 - IP Protocol|IP Protocol]]